ThibaultDieudonne/RiotMatchmaking/README.md

 This program goal is to get a statistical certainty, by analysing game data to make an unbiased conclusion.

-We will study both games composition (standard deviation for average amount of good/bad performing players per game) and teams composition (average team balance).
+We will study games composition (standard deviation for average amount of good/bad performing players per game) and teams composition (average team balance).

 # Metric description